mattgodbolt/xania/docker-dev/README.md

 ```bash
 docker run --rm -it -v mudhut:/home/mudder mud:latest
 ```
-You'll be in a `bash` terminal managed by a `tmux` session.
+Fire up `tmux` if you want to multiplex the terminal.
 You can spin up multiple tmux windows with `ctrl-b c`,  and switch between them with `ctrl-b n`.
 See more tmux shortcuts [here](https://tmuxcheatsheet.com/).

 Now you can attach VS Code.
 In its _Docker_ sidebar you will see `mud:latest` under the *CONTAINERS* section.
 Right click and _Attach Visual Studio Code_.
 This will open a new VS Code window and the file navigator will be centered on `mudder`'s home directory.
 Plus VS Code will have a terminal panel ready for you to use.